 Coaching veteran Brian Jankowski is in his sixth season with the women’s soccer program with Ohio State.
 He was promoted to associate head coach in the spring of 2022.
 Jankowski joined the Buckeyes after spending five seasons as an assistant coach at Dayton.

-In his first season, Jankowski helped the Buckeyes to their first outright Big Ten championship in program history and was part of Walker-Hock’s staff that earned United Soccer Coaches Midwest Region Staff of the Year accolades.
+In his first season in Columbus, Jankowski helped the Buckeyes to their first outright Big Ten championship in program history and was part of Walker-Hock’s staff that earned United Soccer Coaches Midwest Region Staff of the Year accolades.
 Nikki Walts garnered Big Ten Midfielder of the Year honors while Morgan Wolcott was named the conference’s Defender of the Year and Sammy Edwards joined the duo on the All-Big Ten team.
 In addition, Wolcott was named a United Soccer Coaches Second Team All-American while Walts earned United Soccer Coaches Second Team All-American honors.

 In 2018, Jankowski helped the Buckeyes advance to their fourth-consecutive NCAA Tournament after tying for third in the Big Ten with a 6-2-3 conference record.
 Seven Buckeyes garnered Big Ten postseason honors, headlined by 2018 Big Ten Goalkeeper of the Year Devon Kerr.
 Kerr was joined by Izzy Rodriguez as a first team All-Big Ten selection while Sarah Roberts garnered second team All-Big Ten honors.
 Kayla Fischer, Emaly Vatne and Talani Barnett each earned Big Ten All-Freshman team laurels while Alyssa Baumbick was the Buckeyes’ Big Ten Sportsmanship Award honoree.
 Rodriguez earned first team United Soccer Coaches All-North Region honors, while Kerr was the second team all-region goalkeeper.